Entering any kind of community, people will tell you all sorts of benefits from staying within the circle.

 It can be harmful however once a player becomes obsessed knowing to waste time, promote unhealthy competition, and as a source of stress.

 This is something that a lot of competitors are not willing to talk about but they should.
 Everyone should be aware of the massive disadvantages that obsession of this game can bring.
+I will discuss them here, let’s begin.

 A lot of people were so focused on looking at the benefits.
 That they forgot that all things also have a bad form.
+I think people tend to overlook the negatives of chess since they are so engrossed on it already.

 This is why it is necessary to look at things objectively.
 Going outside the subjective opinion to identify factual experiences.
 What I mean by that is chess can be bad, really bad.